fleschutz/PowerShell/Docs/introduce-powershell.md

 ## introduce-powershell.ps1 - Introduces PowerShell to new users

-This script introduces PowerShell to new users.
+This PowerShell script introduces PowerShell to new users.

 ## Parameters
 ```powershell